 Inflorescence: The inflorescence is a loosely branched cluster (a cyme) at the top of the stem.
 These clusters have glandular hair.

-Flowers: The flowers range from light blue to purple, are about 1 inch across with the 5 flattened (spreading) lobes joined at their bases to form a tube as long as the flower lobes are wide.
+Flowers: The flower corolla ranges from light blue to purple, about 1 inch across with the 5 flattened (spreading) lobes joined at their bases to form a tube as long as the corolla lobes are wide.
 The lobes are not notched and are widest near the tips.
 The 5 stamens and pistil are inside the tube and do not protrude.
-The outer calyx of the flower is a dark green, linear in shape with 5 long pointed lobes (teeth), densely hairy.
+The outer calyx of the flower is short, dark green with purplish-blue tones, linear in shape with 5 very long narrow pointed lobes (teeth), densely hairy.

 Names: The genus Phlox covers 67 species, mostly in North America.
 The word is from the Greek phlox and means 'flame' which referred to a Greek plant that had a flame colored inflorescence atop a slim erect stem.
 The species name, divaricata, is Latin, meaning "spreading" or "growing in a straggling manner".
 The author name for the plant classification - 'L.', is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Above: 1st photo - The inflorescence is a loose cluster of flowers atop the slim stem.
 2nd photo - The petals of the 5-parted flowers are widest near the tip with bases that form a tube containing the stamens and pistil.
 3rd photo - Stem leaves are stalkless and hairy, just like the stem.